Christmas Tree Farm Information

 We provide saws and toboggans for your children to ride on and to haul your chosen tree.
 We do not allow any type of chainsaws to cut your tree.

-We also have tree bags and netting for sale.
+We also have tree bags and Christmas tree stands for sale.

 We offer twine for free if you would like to use it to tie down your tree, but we will not tie your tree down for you.